LIC IPO plan: Union up in arms against Union Budget

 "LIC has always been the last resort for funding for other public sector entities.
 We strongly oppose the government's proposal to sell a portion of its holding in LIC," All-India Life Insurance Employees Federation General Secretary Rajesh Nimbalkar told PTI.

-Further, he said the government's move is against the interest of the public because growth of LIC is the sheer outcome of the dedication and faith of policyholders and its agents.
+Further, he said the government's move is against the interest of the public because the growth of LIC is the sheer outcome of the dedication and faith of policyholders and its agents.

 LIC IPO listing to take place in 2nd half of 2021

-Any dilution of the government's stake in LIC would shake faith of the policyholders in the institution.
+Any dilution of the government's stake in LIC would shake the faith of the policyholders in the institution.

-Nimbalkar said though the government has not revealed the amount of stake it plan to sell, going by the past experience it seems a majority stake would be sold, resulting into LIC losing its public sector status.
+Nimbalkar said though the government has not revealed the amount of stake it plans to sell, going by the past experience it seems a majority stake would be sold, resulting into LIC losing its public sector status.